 But if the building received a certificate of occupancy after January 1, 1973, the landlord might not be able to refuse you as a tenant just because you have a waterbed: Landlords of these properties can't refuse to allow waterbeds if the tenant obtains a replacement-value $100,000 waterbed insurance policy and gives at least 24 hours' written notice before installing the waterbed, with the landlord to be present when this occurs.
 In addition, the waterbed must be maintained, and must meet the standards of the manufacturer, retailer, or state law—whichever provides the higher degree of safety.

 Note that California landlords can charge you a higher security deposit if you have a waterbed, though: The maximum security deposit allowed increases from two months' rent to two-and-a-half months' rent.
 (Cal.
 Civ.
 Code §§ 1940.5, 1950.5 (2023).)

-For more details on these and other illegal lease clauses in California, and tenant options for landlord violation of these rights, see California Tenant Rights, by David Brown and Janet Portman (Nolo).
-Also see the State Landlord-Tenant Laws section of this site for details on specific tenant protections and landlord responsibilities under California law.
+For details on tenant and leasing issues in California, and tenant options for landlord violation of these rights, see California Tenants' Rights, by J. Scott Weaver and Janet Portman (Nolo).
+Also see Nolo's State Landlord-Tenant Laws section for details on specific tenant protections and landlord responsibilities under California law.
 And if you're looking for a legal California lease, check out the California Residential Lease offered by Nolo.